mmikowski/powercss/README.md

     // END pcss._example001_

-When we enable the **metasheet**, PowerCSS creates a *disabled* browser Stylesheet object with an id of `pcss-0`, calculates the CSS, and then writes it to the `pcss-0` browser Stylesheet object.
-It then disables all `pcss-*` Stylesheets objects and, finally, it enables the `pcss-0` Stylesheet object.
+When we enable the **metasheet**, PowerCSS creates a *disabled* browser style element with an id of `pcss-0`, calculates the CSS, and then writes it to the `pcss-0` style element.
+It then disables all `pcss-*` CSS, and, finally, it enables the `pcss-0` style element.

-We can verify these changes by viewing the debugging output in the JavaScript console.

 ### 7. Marvel at the results
 When we open `pcss._example001_.html` in a modern browser, we should see